 Also, if your family has a history with OSA, you are 4 times more likely to get the disorder yourself.

 Previously, diagnosing sleep apnea was a long process involving multiple appointments with your doctor.
 Your doctor might do a simple screening test.
 You may then be referred to a local sleep clinic for additional tests to measure your brain activity, blood oxygen levels, breathing patterns, heart rate, snoring and eye/leg movements (more comprehensive measurements that can accurately diagnose sleep apnea).

 It can take months to get an appointment and weeks before you receive the results.

 This easy-to-use test will monitor your oxygen and breathing levels.
-You simply wear the test (a few probes and a comfortable belt) for one night then you send it back in.
+You simply wear the test (a few probes and a comfortable belt) for one night then you send it back to us (free post).
 The study will be reviewed and hand-scored by a sleep technician and then interpreted by your doctor, who will decide the best course of action depending on your results.

 The gold standard in sleep apnea treatment is continuous positive airway pressure (CPAP) therapy, which is clinically proven to be an effective treatment for mild to severe sleep apnea.
 Other options include; oral appliances, lifestyle changes and surgical treatments among others.

 The CPAP machine blows air into your airways through your nasal passages, creating “positive airway pressure,” which prevents any obstruction by your tongue or loose tissue.
 A specialist will set the pressure at the optimal level for each recipient.

 If you’re experiencing symptoms of sleep apnea, it’s important to get checked out.
 The best way to find out if you have sleep apnea is to download Ognomy for free on your iPhone or Android.

 Mild: 5-14 interruptions in breathing per hour.